 The following is a brief summary of the general U.S. federal income tax consequences to participants and the Company of participation in the Purchase Plan.
 This summary is not intended to be exhaustive and does not describe foreign, state or local tax consequences, nor does it describe consequences based on particular circumstances.
-Each participant should refer to the actual text of the Purchase Plan set forth in Appendix A and should consult with a tax advisor as to specific questions relating to tax consequences of participation in the Purchase Plan.
+Each participant should refer to the actual text of the Purchase Plan and should consult with a tax advisor as to specific questions relating to tax consequences of participation in the Purchase Plan.